House on Haunted Hill

-House on Haunted Hill is a 1959 American cult classic horror film produced and directed by William Castle, written by Robb White and starring Vincent Price, Carol Ohmart, Richard Long, Alan Marshal, Carolyn Craig, Julie Mitchum, and Elisha Cook Jr. Price plays an eccentric millionaire, Frederick Loren, who, along with his wife Annabelle, has invited five people to the house for a "haunted house" party.
+House on Haunted Hill is a 1958 (Note: Though sometimes classified as a 1959 film, House on Haunted Hill was released theatrically in late 1958.)
+American horror film produced and directed by William Castle, written by Robb White and starring Vincent Price, Carol Ohmart, Richard Long, Alan Marshal, Carolyn Craig, Julie Mitchum, and Elisha Cook Jr. Price plays an eccentric millionaire, Frederick Loren, who, along with his wife Annabelle, has invited five people to the house for a "haunted house" party.
 Whoever stays in the house for one night will earn $10,000.
 As the night progresses, the guests are trapped within the house with an assortment of terrors.
-This film is perhaps best known for its promotional gimmick Emergo, a flying skeleton.

-The film uses many props used in carnival haunted houses to generate fear and terror.
-The film is in the public domain.
+House on Haunted Hill was first released in a limited number of cities on December 17, 1958, before premiering in San Francisco on January 14, 1959.
+In February, 1959, it played on a double bill with The Cosmic Man (1959).
+This film is famous for employing one of Castle's promotional gimmicks, "Emergo," a skeleton that was flown over the audience during screenings to frighten patrons.

+In the years since its release, the film has developed a cult following and was remade in 1999.

 Plot

 Millionaire Frederick Loren invites five people to a party he is throwing for his fourth wife, Annabelle, in an allegedly haunted house he has rented.
-He promises to give each guest $10,000 with the stipulation that they stay the entire night in the house after the doors are locked at midnight, all the windows are barred, and there are no phones or radios to use.
+He promises to give each guest $10,000 with the stipulation that they stay the entire night in the house after the doors are locked at midnight.
+All the windows are barred, there is no electricity and no phones or radios to use.
 The guests are test pilot Lance Schroeder; newspaper columnist Ruth Bridges; psychiatrist Dr. David Trent; Nora Manning, who works for one of Loren's companies; and the house's owner, Watson Pritchard.
 All are strangers to both the Lorens and each other.

 The Lorens have a tense relationship.
 Frederick is convinced that Annabelle tried to poison him to acquire his wealth, which Annabelle denies, attributing his suspicions to paranoia and jealousy.
 Watson believes that the house is genuinely haunted by the ghosts of those murdered there, including his own brother; he claims to have spent one night there before and "was almost dead" when found the next morning.
 He gives a tour of the house, including a vat of acid in the basement, which a previous resident used to kill his wife.
-When Lance and Nora remain behind to further explore the basement, Lance is locked in an empty room and struck on the head, while a ghost confronts Nora.
+When Lance and Nora remain behind to further explore the basement, Lance is locked in an empty room and struck on the head, while an apparent ghost confronts Nora.

 Annabelle privately warns Lance that her husband is scheming something and that she suspects him of murdering his second and third wives after his first wife disappeared.
 The guests learn the party's rules downstairs, and each is given a gun for protection.
 Having encountered further apparitions, Nora decides against staying the night, but the caretakers lock the doors five minutes early, taking that option out of the guests' hands.